Services and Accommodations

-- Enlarged print or reduced number of items presented on a page – for students with visual perception difficulties or limited vision.
+- Enlarged print or reduced number of items presented per page – for students with visual perception difficulties or limited vision.

-- Reader, taped tests, or tests read by Kurzweil – For students with reading difficulties, the appropriate method will be selected.
+- Reader, recorded tests, or text to speech software– For students with reading difficulties, the appropriate method is selected.

-- Scribe – For students with writing difficulties, a staff member will write test answers as dictated by the student.
+- Scribe – For students with writing difficulties, a staff member writes test answers as dictated by the student.

-- Proofreader – For students who have difficulty with visual tracking, tests will be reviewed for "careless" errors.
+- Proofreader – For students who have difficulty with visual tracking, tests are reviewed for "careless" errors.
 Students may be directed to reexamine their answers, or to fix a bubbling error on a scantron.

 - Breaks – For students with physical impairments or difficulty focusing for prolonged periods of time.
 Tests may be split so students can take a break after completing each portion.

 - Academic counseling – Students are assigned an academic counselor from the CSD for assistance with planning classes.

 - Reduced course load – Because it takes students with disabilities more than the average amount of time to study for most classes, they may benefit by taking fewer classes per semester.

 - Priority registration – Increases students’ ability to select instructors, classrooms, and schedules that best fit the needs created by their educational difficulties.